 Research suggests beginner teachers face challenges when transitioning from pre-service to in-service teaching.
 International research found that transitioning from pre-service to newly qualified teachers can be problematic.
 Similar studies conducted in South Africa concur with global findings regarding the needs and challenges experienced by beginner teachers.
 The national teachers' audit of 1994-1995 found poor quality of teaching and learning, lack of leadership and a fragmented teacher education system.
-The teacher preparation and training landscape has significantly changed, leading to a crucial gap in the existing research related to the Foundation Phase Grade Reception Year teacher preparation.
-This study unequivocally delves into the learning experiences of beginner teachers who have completed their Bachelor of Education at a Technical and Vocational Education and Training (TVET) institution.
+The teacher preparation and training landscape has significantly changed, leading to a crucial gap in the existing research related to the Foundation Phase Grade Reception Year teachers who have completed their Bachelor of Education at a Technical and Vocational Education and Training (TVET) institution.
 Despite restructuring, TVET colleges decided to offer the Bachelor of Education programme in 2008.
-In contrast to universities with the resources to provide comprehensive teacher training programmes, TVET colleges need to be equipped to offer such programmes.
+In contrast to universities, which have the resources to provide comprehensive teacher training programmes, TVET colleges need to be equipped to offer such programmes.
 As a result, TVET colleges need to improve in developing the necessary capacity to provide high-quality teacher training.